Jason Bolden: Education and early career

 At age 18, Bolden moved from St. Louis to Chicago to study pre-med at Northwestern University with the goal of becoming an OBGYN.
 Bolden transferred to Art Institute of Chicago and got a job at a Cynthia Rowley retail store, which solidified his love of clothes.
 He went on to work for Nicole Miller, Louis Vuitton, Chloé, Gucci, and Oscar de la Renta, where he built his wealthy client base.

-After graduating, Bolden moved to New York City and co-founded vintage clothing store, The Garment Room in SoHo.
+After graduating, Bolden moved to New York City and co-founded vintage clothing store, The Garment Room, in SoHo.
 Calvin Klein, Akris and Ralph Lauren visited Bolden's store to gain inspiration for their new collections.

 Career as celebrity stylist

 In 2011, Gabrielle Union encouraged Bolden to style her for an Art Basel event.
 In the early 2010s, Taraji P. Henson informed Bolden she was about to become really popular and thus, Bolden would become in demand as her stylist.
 This gave Bolden the confidence to launch his full time styling career.

 In 2013, Bolden designed a shoe collection in collaboration with Brazilian brand Schutz.

 In 2015, Bolden was hired by Rihanna's beauty and stylist agency, Fr8me.
 In 2016, Bolden released a line of sunglasses under the JSN Studio brand name.

 In 2021, Bolden and designer Zac Posen headlined a virtual training program aimed at engaging and empowering diverse youth looking to enter the fashion business.
 The program was sponsored by New York Fashion Week.

 For the 95th annual Academy Awards, Bolden styled Michael B. Jordan, Vanessa Hudgens, and Jay Ellis for the official ceremony, and Jordan, Hudgens, Yara Shahidi, Dwyane Wade, Sabrina Carpenter, DeWanda Wise, and Trevor Noah for the after parties.
-Bolden began planning the outfits in February 2023 for the events, which all took place on March 12, 2023.
-Bolden's signature of casual luxury was highlighted throughout all clients' outfits for the 2023 date.
+Bolden began planning the outfits for the events in February 2023.
+The ceremony and parties took place on March 12, 2023.
+Bolden's signature of casual luxury was highlighted in all clients' outfits.

 Bolden typically does only one or two fittings with clients, within a week's time of an event.
 He is known for selecting jewelry for looks on the same day an event takes place.

+In January 2025, Bolden styled Taylor Zakhar Perez for the Lacoste underwear ad campaign.

+In 2025, The Hollywood Reporter named him Stylist of the Year, particularly for his collaboration with Cynthia Erivo for the promotion of Wicked, noting that it "both defined and elevated red carpet method dressing."